-Children reach milestones in the way they play, learn, talk, behave, and move (e.g. crawling and walking). children develop at their own pace, so it is impossible to know exactly when a child will learn a certain skill.
+Knowing what to expect from your child is essential for their safety and wellbeing.
+Developmental milestones are the skills that children reach at a certain age, such as taking their first step, smiling for the first time, and saying goodbye.
+Children develop at their own pace, so it is impossible to know exactly when a child will learn a certain skill.
 However, developmental milestones give an overview of what changes are expected as a child grows.

 Parents, grandparents, early childhood care providers, and other caregivers can participate in developmental monitoring, which watches how their child grows and changes over time and if their child meets typical developmental milestones by playing, learning, talking, behaving, and moving.
-Missing a milestone could be a sign of a problem, so when you take your child to a follow-up visit, the doctor, nurse, or other specialist may give your child a brief test or you will complete a questionnaire about your child.
-Your child may also be able to work things out if another child doesn't want to play a particular game.
-However, tell your pediatrician if your child has any of the following signs of possible developmental delay for this age range.
+If you're worried that your child isn't reaching some milestones, you can tell your doctor.
+Missing a milestone could be a sign of a problem, so when you take your child to a follow-up visit, the doctor may give your child a brief test or you will complete a questionnaire about your child.
+Special growth charts may be used for children with certain conditions or who were born prematurely.

 While the developmental milestones listed in this book will give you a general idea of the changes you can expect as your child grows, don't be alarmed if his development follows a slightly different course.
 If you are concerned about your child's development or if he seems to be lagging behind in more than one of the areas listed below, talk to your doctor.